muratk3n/thirdwave/en/README.md

 ---

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">.<a href="https://twitter.com/PKN_ORLEN?ref_src=twsrc%5Etfw">@PKN_ORLEN</a> to deploy its first <a href="https://twitter.com/hashtag/hydrogen?src=hash&amp;ref_src=twsrc%5Etfw">#hydrogen</a> stations in <a href="https://twitter.com/hashtag/Poland?src=hash&amp;ref_src=twsrc%5Etfw">#Poland</a> - To be located at an existing ORLEN service stations in <a href="https://twitter.com/hashtag/Pozna%C5%84?src=hash&amp;ref_src=twsrc%5Etfw">#Poznań</a> and <a href="https://twitter.com/hashtag/Katowice?src=hash&amp;ref_src=twsrc%5Etfw">#Katowice</a>, the first two refuelling points will serve buses and passenger cars. ⛽️💧🚍🚗🇵🇱<a href="https://twitter.com/hashtag/FuelCellsNow?src=hash&amp;ref_src=twsrc%5Etfw">#FuelCellsNow</a> <a href="https://twitter.com/hashtag/HydrogenNow?src=hash&amp;ref_src=twsrc%5Etfw">#HydrogenNow</a><a href="https://t.co/Y9dxj9YeXS">https://t.co/Y9dxj9YeXS</a> <a href="https://t.co/Hs0nhqjUNF">pic.twitter.com/Hs0nhqjUNF</a></p>&mdash; Fuel cell bus (@Fuelcellbus) <a href="https://twitter.com/Fuelcellbus/status/1391658110729826304?ref_src=twsrc%5Etfw">May 10, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ---

+Wut?
+They are all younger than your sitting President! (except Carter I guess).
+Yea..
+No more elderly respect for the ex-Prez..
+It's open season now..
+Run for cover

+"Ex-Presidents are retired, elderly now, should we criticize them less?"

+---

+".. be Americans again".
+What the f-k does that even mean?

+That's nother one of those pull yourself up .. bootstraps thingies again isn't it?
+This guy was a smooth mo..f..ker...
+See how he slipped that in there..?
+Masterfully done.

+---

+???

+[Clinton, 1992 campaign] "I desperately want to be your President, but you have to be Americans again"

+---